ncruces/go-sqlite3/vfs/README.md

 ## Portability

-This package is tested on Linux, macOS and Windows, but it should also work on FreeBSD and illumos
-(code paths for those plaforms are tested on macOS and Linux, respectively).
+This package is continuously tested on Linux, macOS and Windows, but it should also work on BSD Unixes and illumos (code paths for those plaforms are tested on macOS and Linux, respectively).

-In all platforms for which this package builds, it should be safe to use it to access databases concurrently, from multiple goroutines, processes, and with _other_ implementations of SQLite.
+In all platforms for which this package builds out of the box, it should be safe to use it to access databases concurrently, from multiple goroutines, processes, and with _other_ implementations of SQLite.

-If the package does not build for your platform, you may try to use the `sqlite3_flock` and `sqlite3_nolock` build tags.
+If the package does not build for your platform, you may try to use the `sqlite3_flock` or `sqlite3_nolock` build tags.
-These are only minimally tested and concurrency test failures should be expected.

 The `sqlite3_flock` tag uses
 [BSD locks](https://man.freebsd.org/cgi/man.cgi?query=flock&sektion=2).